Covid-19 test requirements

 If it’s important to you to have fully flexible fares in your itinerary, please let your specialist know as soon as possible.
 While we can offer these fares, it’s likely to have a significant effect on the overall cost of your trip.

 Airlines frequently make changes to their schedules, often at short notice.
-We’ll always endeavor to inform you of these as soon as we’re made aware, but this may not always be possible.
+We’ll always try to inform you of these as soon as we’re made aware, but this may not always be possible.
 We recommend that you defer booking any non-refundable connecting arrangements, such as airport hotels and parking, and train and bus tickets, until you’ve received your final travel documents from us.

 If you require specific seating on the aircraft or assistance either on the aircraft or moving around the airport, please let your specialist know promptly as airlines need to be informed of this well in advance.
 If you’re bringing your own wheelchair, the airline will need information about the dimensions and the battery type.

 Travel with children

-Many airlines allow parents with small children to take a pushchair right up to the departure gate or, in some cases, the aircraft door.
-Depending on the type of pushchair, it will then be stored in the hold and either returned to you at the aircraft door or made ready to collect at the luggage carousel.
+Many airlines allow parents with small children to take a stroller right up to the departure gate or, in some cases, the aircraft door.
+Depending on the type of stroller, it will then be stored in the hold and either returned to you at the aircraft door or made ready to collect at the luggage carousel.

-If flying with an infant (under two years), you should check with the airline what it will provide in terms of child seats, bassinets, carrycots, etc.
+If flying with an infant (under two years), you should check with the airline what it will provide in terms of child seats, bassinets, etc.

 If you haven’t selected your seats in advance, airlines usually try to seat families together as far as possible.
 However, as seat availability is likely to be limited at this point, this might result in your family being split over different rows or across the aisle.
 Airlines will, however, make sure each child under 12 is seated with an adult from your booking.
 Anyone over 12 is treated as an adult in airline booking systems, so could be seated separately.